 Always a joy to see, five of the world’s seven marine turtles can be found along the coast of Costa Rica and Panama.
 Watch them swim with relaxed ease or chew on plant life as they float effortlessly along the currents.
-In the Caribbean Sea, you could encounter any number of varieties such as hawksbill turtles, green turtles or loggerhead turtles.
+Turtles are a popular and frequent sighting at Granito de Oro in Coiba National Park, one of our snorkelling excursion locations.

 There’s something soothing about watching a ray glide through the water, as it comes into focus then gently eases itself into the distance until you can’t see it any further.
-Along the Pacific Coast, you might see white-spotted eagle rays, manta rays or bat rays, while in the Caribbean keep an eye out for yellow stingrays, spotted eagle rays or manta rays.
+Along the Pacific Coast you might see white-spotted eagle rays, manta rays or bat rays.
+Rays can often jump out of the water so you’ll want to look for them on the surface too!

 Well this one is a given, and there are a few too many to list, but rest assured you’ll be encountering a plethora of colourful fish.
 From an array of butterflyfish, parrotfish, angelfish, damselfish as well as tangs, wrasse, grouper and more…. you won’t quite know where to look.
-Watch for the puffer fish, who will quickly ingest huge amounts of water when in danger to turn themselves into a large ball.
-Other interesting fish you may encounter are the goofy looking porcupine fish, barracuda or the territorial triggerfish
+Watch for the pufferfish, who will quickly ingest huge amounts of water when in danger to turn themselves into a large ball.
+Other interesting fish you may encounter are the goofy looking porcupine fish, elegant Moorish Idols or long and narrow trumpetfish.

 Other Marine Animals

-From protected areas like Manual Antonio National Park in Costa Rica to the stunning Pearl Islands of Panama, over to San Andres Island, the third largest coral reef in the world, to the Miskito Cays archipelago, part of a declared Biological Marine Reserve, the calm turquoise waters of the sea are so enticing that you’ll want to jump right in and float along the gentle currents of the shore.
-And with a clear enough view, you’ll be able to see all these amazing animals straight down to the bottom of the sea floor.
+From protected areas like Manual Antonio National Park in Costa Rica to the stunning Pearl Islands of Panama, the calm turquoise waters of the sea are so enticing that you’ll want to jump right in and float along the gentle currents of the shore.
+And with a clear enough view, you’ll be able to see all these amazing animals straight down to the bottom of the seafloor.